AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

        Text_IO.Put_Line ("After Nested returns:");
        Print_All_Objects;
     end Main;

+All occurrences of :ada:`'Unchecked_Access` are encapsulated in the :ada:`Objects` package, and clients of :ada:`Objects` (such as :ada:`Main`, below at the end) can freely declare :ada:`Objects` without worrying about dangling pointers. :ada:`Stack_Top` can never dangle, because :ada:`Finalize` cleans up, even in the case of exceptions and aborts.

 Note that :ada:`'Unchecked_Access` is applied to a formal parameter of type :ada:`Object`, which is legal because formals of tagged types are